Handwriting And Expression

 necessary to accept all the theories claimed as reliable by those who

-practice this interesting branch of the art of writing-analysis.
+s interesting branch of the art of writing-analysis.

 There is no doubt that many persons have attained a remarkable degree of